ProtonVPN serves over eight million people, but how much does it cost?

 Next, I tested the difference in upload speeds with and without the VPN.
 ProtonVPN barely slowed down my upload speed on Windows, only decreasing in upload speed by 4%.
 On my Mac, my upload decreased a little more at 10%, but not bad overall.

 Finally, I tested the ping, or latency in milliseconds.
 For this category, ProtonVPN worked spectacularly.
 The latency increased by only 1 millisecond on my Mac and only 2 milliseconds on my Windows computer.
-This is very impressive, and could mean ProtonVPN would be great for gaming.
+This is very impressive and could mean ProtonVPN would be great for gaming.

 Overall, I’m impressed with how fast ProtonVPN was on my computers.
 I thought maybe using such secure VPN protocols would slow me down to a crawl, but that was not the case.
-Sure some VPNs are a little faster, but if these are the speeds ProtonVPN Plus consistently provides, then I would not have any complaints for the level of security provided.
+Sure some VPNs are a little faster, but if these are the speeds ProtonVPN Plus consistently provides, then I would not have any complaints about the level of security provided.

 DNS Leak Test

 DNS leak tests are important to do because a device might send DNS (Domain Name System) server traffic outside of the VPN’s tunnel, thereby giving your private IP address away.
 Fortunately, ProtonVPN offers DNS leak protection.
 By default in the ProtonVPN app, the “DNS Leak Protection” option is turned on, and for safety reasons can’t be turned off.